kikeelectronico/la-fabrica-services/README.md

 ### Heartbeat monitor

-This microservice monitors the heartbeats sent bt the rest of microservices and send an alert if needed.
+This microservice monitors the heartbeats sent by the rest of microservices and send an alert if needed.

 ### Heartbeat request

-This microservice monitors requests heartbeats to the passive microservices.
+This microservice requests heartbeats to the passive microservices.
+A microservice is passive when it doesn't send the heartbeats by itself, it needs an external request.

 ### Logic pool MQTT